Julien-Verdun/SpotifyDataVisualizationProject/README.md

 - pandas
 - ...

-Then, open a command line, make sure you have Python installed with all the required libraries (cf the list above) and run the following command line :
+Then, open a command line, make sure you have Python installed with all the required libraries (cf the list above) and add the redirect_uti `http://localhost:7777/callback` in the white-listed redirect-URI list in your app settings.
+Then run the following command line :

 ```
 python my_spotify_history_enrichment.py data_folder processed_data_folder